sol/cucumber-haskell/README.markdown

 ### What to do if multiple things are given?

-The resulting `When` values could then be applied to the term we get from the first `When` step.
+The resulting values could than be applied to the term we get from the first `When` step.

 ## Support